 The College reserves the right to place an admissions quota on any course it offers.

 The College shall take into account the educational disadvantage experienced by a particular applicant when determining selection and admission.

-All students applying for entry to the College are advised that: Theologically, the College is Bible-based, evangelical and charismatic.
-You are not expected to agree with everything, but we do hope you will consider fully what is taught, even if it is different from what you have believed in the past.
-In assignments, you will sometimes be expected to analyse or discuss a particular view, so that it is clear that you understand it, even if your personal view differs.
-However, no attempt will be made by the College to impose doctrines on students and every attempt will be made to encourage students to be loyal to their own church or denomination.
+All students applying for entry to the College shall be advised of the College's Statement of Belief, but no student shall be excluded on the basis of their beliefs.
+The students are not expected to agree with everything, but it is expected that they will consider what is taught, even if it is different from what they believe.
+In assignments, students will sometimes be expected to analyse or discuss a particular view, so as to demonstrate understanding, even if their personal views differ.
+No attempt will be made by the College to impose doctrines on students.

 General Entry Requirements for all Courses